 Overview

-Timor-Leste’s only HIV criminalisation law is one that allows for a sentence enhancement if HIV transmission occurs as an aggravating factor in the event of sexual abuse or sexual assault cases, stating that penalties for those offences shall have their minimum and maximum limits increased by one third if the perpetrator has transmitted “any venereal disease, syphilis or AIDS”.
+Article 182 of the Penal Code includes a sentence enhancement for certain sexual offences (sections II-IV of chapter III) if HIV transmission occurs, stating that penalties for those offences shall have their minimum and maximum limits increased by one third if the perpetrator has transmitted ‘any venereal disease, syphilis or AIDS (sic)‘.

-Since becoming an independent country in 2002, the government of Timor-Leste has worked to introduce a strong legislative framework although the legal system continues to develop.
-The Penal Code was approved in 2009, although it is unclear whether the Code might be applied in cases of HIV non-disclosure, exposure or transmission.
-Timor-Leste has laws prohibiting discrimination on the grounds of a person’s health or physical condition (Constitution of the Democratic Republic of Timor-Leste), although it does not yet have comprehensive national laws providing legal protections for people living with HIV.
+Timor-Leste has laws prohibiting discrimination on the grounds of a person’s health or physical condition in the Constitution, although it does not yet have comprehensive national laws providing legal protections for people living with HIV.

 There have been no reported cases of HIV criminalisation in Timor-Leste to date.